harish-guda/personal-website/content/author/admin/_index.md

 - Visitors
 ---

 I am a PhD student in Management Science at the [University of Texas at Dallas](https://jindal.utdallas.edu).
 My advisors are [Milind Dawande](https://utdallas.edu/~milind) and [Ganesh Janakiraman](https://utdallas.edu/~ganesh).
-My broad interests are in understanding emerging business models that transform the way we consume goods and services.
-I use both analytical models, and data-driven methods.
-My academic training and coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.
+My broad interests are in understanding *emerging business models* that transform the way we consume goods and services.
+I am also interested in *retail operations*, *pricing and revenue management*, and *incentive design problems related to workforce management*.
+My academic training/coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.